passaglia/japandata/README.md

 * `pref_pop_df`: Information about each prefecture, 1967-2020
 * `local_pop_df`: Information about each locality, 1995-2020.
 Contains redundancies: both designated cities and their constituent subdivisions are included.

 The data gradually becomes more detailed as time goes on, with early data containing only the total population, the gender breakdown, and the number of households, while later data includes e.g. the number of births and deaths.
-Each year is a Japanese fiscal year, stretching from April 1st of the calendar year to March 31st of the subsequent calendar year.
+Each year is a Japanese fiscal year, stretching from April 1st to March 31st of the subsequent calendar year.
 For example, the row marked '1995' contains the number of births from April 1st, 1995 to March 31st, 1996.
 The total population in the '1995' row is the population at the end of this period, on March 31st 1996.

 <!-- #### TODO

--- Eliminate xarray, just use dataframe.

--- In 2012 foreigners became registered and we start getting Gaikokujin / Nihonjin / Total split.
-I don't yet include the nihonji/gaikokujin split, which causes weird discontinuity in 2012 https://www.soumu.go.jp/menu_news/s-news/01gyosei02_02000041.html
+-- update docs for pop

--- add docs for age data
+-- refactor and add docs for age data

--- Should I fix the rate columns?
-I think so, but maybe have a flag to allow getting the direct table output

 -- Is there a way to compute fertility rate?